tobie/www.tobie.me/index.md

-I am the principal and founder of [UnlockOpen](https://unlockopen.com), a boutique consulting firm that helps organizations think strategically about open source, and align their open source effort with desired business outcomes.
+I am the principal and founder of [UnlockOpen](https://unlockopen.com), a boutique consulting firm that helps organizations think strategically about open source and align their open source effort with desired business outcomes.

 My clients include top tech companies like Google, Microsoft, Intel, or Mozilla.